 According to the Austin American-Statesman, Amazon could employ between 700 and 900 people at the facility.

 Amazon will occupy all three buildings at Transwestern’s newly constructed project, which will serve as another last-mile distribution facility.
 The project is located off IH-35 and Old Settlers Boulevard.

 The industrial market as a whole has seen a surge of activity this year, but this year’s largest leases can mostly be attributed to one name: Amazon.

-The increased prevalence of working from home and reduced traffic to brick and mortar stores has led Amazon to grow substantially in the Austin area, and all indications point to that growth continuing into 2021.
-Along with these new leases, Amazon is also currently under construction on its “Project Charm” facility in Pflugerville, which is expected to be 3.8 million sf and create over 1,000 jobs.
-Next day delivery requires a lot of industrial space, and Amazon is clearly trying to keep up with demand.
+The increased prevalence of working from home and reduced traffic to brick-and-mortar stores has led Amazon to grow substantially in the Austin area, and all indications point to that growth continuing into 2021.
+Along with these new leases, Amazon is also currently under construction on its “Project Charm” facility in Pflugerville, which is expected to be 3.8 million square feet and create over 1,000 jobs.
+Next-day delivery requires a lot of industrial space, and Amazon is clearly trying to keep up with demand.